WebKit/WebKit/ReadMe.md

 ## Reporting Bugs

 1. [Search WebKit Bugzilla](https://bugs.webkit.org/query.cgi?format=specific&product=WebKit) to see if there is an existing report for the bug you've encountered.
-2. [Create a Bugzilla account](https://bugs.webkit.org/createaccount.cgi) to to report bugs (and to comment on them) if you haven't done so already.
+2. [Create a Bugzilla account](https://bugs.webkit.org/createaccount.cgi) to report bugs (and comment on them) if you haven't done so already.
 3. File a bug in accordance with [our guidelines](https://webkit.org/bug-report-guidelines/).

 Once your bug is filed, you will receive email when it is updated at each stage in the [bug life cycle](https://webkit.org/bug-life-cycle).
 After the bug is considered fixed, you may be asked to download the [latest nightly](https://webkit.org/nightly) and confirm that the fix works for you.